 Php based CMS is a content management system with open source licence that offers users to host private or public websites with low system requirements, high performance and above all flexibility.

-The features of PHP CMS make them an optimal choice of thousands of developers and website owners for blogs as well as for complex company websites with tons of visitors, including the integration of web services and external third-party applications.
+The features of PHP CMS make them an optimal choice for thousands of developers and website owners for blogs as well as for complex company websites with tons of visitors, including the integration of web services and external third-party applications.

 Furthermore, most of the available PHP content management systems are very easy to install even beginners can set up and start using them with the help of documentation available on their respective websites.
 They also offer plenty of freedom to let the creativity of the designer run free.
 Because of free and paid themes, one can customize and use their websites as per the requirements and need of the hour.

-The best thing is the freedom that comes in the form of open source software (GPL license model) thus free and cost-effective, however, for large scale deployment, plugins or customization could need some expertise of developers and there the money will involve; otherwise downloading, installing and using the CMS we are going to list here don’t charge you anything.
+The best thing is the freedom that comes in the form of open-source software (GPL license model) thus free and cost-effective, however, for large scale deployment, plugins or customization could need some expertise of developers and there the money will involve; otherwise downloading, installing and using the CMS we are going to list here don’t charge you anything.

-What is Content Management system?
+What is a Content Management system?

 Few Advantages of an Open source PHP CMS:

 - Easy to manage content using the built-in Dashboard.